chengchengcode/CV/index.md

 ## Observational proposals as PI:

-2019B, JCMT, 16hours, SCUBA2 Imaging of the Spitzer IRAC Dark Field

-LOT2020A, 2 nights, Lulin One meter Telescope.
+- LOT2020A, 2 nights, Lulin One meter Telescope.
 Halpha and Hbeta narrow bands observation of the UV and FIR resolved local galaxies

-TAP2020A, 0.5 night, Hale telescope/CWI.
+- TAP2020A, 0.5 night, Hale telescope/CWI.
 Using P200/CWI to probe the origin of the double CO core in an ALMA galaxy at redshift 0.15

+- 2019B, JCMT, 16hours, SCUBA2 Imaging of the Spitzer IRAC Dark Field

-Share-risk proposal in Commissioning Phase, 10 hours, FAST/19-beam receiver.
+- Share-risk proposal in Commissioning Phase, 10 hours, FAST/19-beam receiver.
 Unveiling the HI gas for galaxies in transition from low to high star formation efficiency

-TAP2019A, 20.68 hours, CFHT/WIRCam.
+- TAP2019A, 20.68 hours, CFHT/WIRCam.
 Deep Near-IR Imaging of the IRAC Deep Field (IDF) --- Preparing for the JWST

-SMA2019A, 10.5 hours, SMA/compact.
+- SMA2019A, 10.5 hours, SMA/compact.
 Exploring molecular gas content in low mass galaxies

-TAP2018B, 2 nights, Hale telescope/DBSP.
+- TAP2018B, 2 nights, Hale telescope/DBSP.
 Investigating local faint star forming galaxies: the bulge formation, stellar population and metallicity

-2018A, 2 nights, Magellan / Baade /IMACS.
+- 2018A, 2 nights, Magellan / Baade /IMACS.
 Gas diagnostics in star-forming galaxies: understanding the star-formation process of Herschel galaxies in the main sequence

-TAP2018A, 20.68 hours, CFHT/WIRCam.
+- TAP2018A, 20.68 hours, CFHT/WIRCam.
 Deep Near-IR Imaging of the IRAC Deep Field (IDF) --- Preparing for the JWST

-2018A, 7 hours, Gemini/GMOS-IFU.
+- 2018A, 7 hours, Gemini/GMOS-IFU.
 Investigating local faint star forming galaxies: the bulge formation, star formation quenching and metallicity

-ALMA cycle-5, 8.5 hours, band-5, Revealing the missing link between normal and starburst galaxies at z~0.15 -- a follow-up to SEPIA detected galaxies
+- ALMA cycle-5, 8.5 hours, band-5, Revealing the missing link between normal and starburst galaxies at z~0.15 -- a follow-up to SEPIA detected galaxies

-TAP2017B, 1 night, Hale telescope/DBSP.
+- TAP2017B, 1 night, Hale telescope/DBSP.
 Investigation on the local blue absorption line galaxy

-TAP2016B, 2017A, 2017B, 6.5 nights, MMT/Hectospec.
+- TAP2016B, 2017A, 2017B, 6.5 nights, MMT/Hectospec.
 Local faint galaxy spectroscopic survey

 ## Selected observational proposals as co-I:

-Spitzer Director's Discretionary Time proposal, 26.4 hours, Spitzer/IRAC.
+- Spitzer Director's Discretionary Time proposal, 26.4 hours, Spitzer/IRAC.
 IRAC Imaging of Planck ''550 micron Peakers'' Selected Based on PCCS2 (PI: Haojing Yan)

-ALMA cycle 7, 7.6 hours.
+- ALMA cycle 7, 7.6 hours.
 A survey for the molecular gas content in normal star-forming galaxies at z~1.5: a VLT/KMOS and ALMA synergy (PI: Edo Ibar)

 <!-- JCMT large project, 100 hours, {\bf JCMT/SCUBA2}. {\it AWESOME - A Well-Deep EAO Survey Observing Most Of The EBL} ({\bf Co-I: Cheng Cheng})-->

-GTC2018B 4.5 hours, GTC/OSIRIS/Long slit spectroscopy.
+- GTC2018B 4.5 hours, GTC/OSIRIS/Long slit spectroscopy.
 Calibrating the PAH emission as a SFR tracer for low-metallicity galaxies} (PI: Xu Shao)

-ALMA cycle 6, 26.7 hours, A survey for the molecular gas content in star-forming galaxies at z~1.5: exploiting the VLT/KMOS and ALMA synergy (PI: Edo Ibar)
+- ALMA cycle 6, 26.7 hours, A survey for the molecular gas content in star-forming galaxies at z~1.5: exploiting the VLT/KMOS and ALMA synergy (PI: Edo Ibar)

-APEX2018B, 18.8 hours, APEX.
+- APEX2018B, 18.8 hours, APEX.
 The molecular gas content taken from the MESS survey at z ~ 0.1 − 0.25 (PI: Juan Molina)

-APEX2018A, 20 hours, APEX.
+- APEX2018A, 20 hours, APEX.
 Physical conditions in molecular gas in galaxies across the transition region from main-sequence to starbursts (PI: Thomas Hughes)

-ESO2017B, 25 hours, VLT/MUSE.
+- ESO2017B, 25 hours, VLT/MUSE.
 MUSE imaging of ionised gas across the transition region from main-sequence to starburst galaxies} (Thomas Hughes)

-ALMA cycle-5, 4.4 hours, Dust destruction by radio jets in Seyfert galaxies as seen by ALMA and VLT (PI: Roger Leiton)
+- ALMA cycle-5, 4.4 hours, Dust destruction by radio jets in Seyfert galaxies as seen by ALMA and VLT (PI: Roger Leiton)

-Lijiang 2.4m telescope, 112 half nights.
+- Lijiang 2.4m telescope, 112 half nights.
 AGN reverberation mapping.
 2014.
 Feb. - Jun.
 (Jianmin Wang)

 ## Academic Service